muzzammil06/Automotive-Parameter-Monitoring-Using-CAN/README.md

 <div align="center">

-# 🚗 CAN-Based Vehicle Monitoring System
+# 🚗 Automotive Parameter Monitoring Using CAN

 ### Real-Time Distributed Automotive Monitoring Using LPC2129 and CAN Protocol